-According to the National Golf Foundation’s 2016 data, women comprise 24 percent of all golfers, an increase of more than 13 percent over the prior five years.
+According to the National Golf Foundation’s 2018 Golf Industry Report, women comprise 24 percent of all golfers, an increase of more than 13 percent over the prior five years.

 In 2016, 34 percent of the 2.5 million new golfers were female.
 Of 2.9 million junior golfers in 2016, 33 percent were female (ages 6-17), up from 17 percent in 1995.
 Girls comprised 25 percent of participants in PGA Jr. League in 2017.